-Some of us may have prepared a list of New Year resolutions to help us in getting ahead.
-As much as we look forward to embark on them, we may want to take a step back and revisit the intentions that drive us to achieve our goals.
-It is good practice to always identify the purpose of our goals rather than rushing to fulfill them so that we can reap the most benefit out of it.
+Some of us may have prepared a list of New Year resolutions to help us get ahead.
+As much as we look forward to embarking on this new journey, we may want to take a step back and revisit the intentions that drive us to achieve our goals.
+It is good practice to always identify the purpose of our goals rather than rushing to fulfil them so that we can reap the most benefit out of it.

-Intentions are the roots of every action.
+Intentions are the root of every action.
 It reflects the underlying motives of why we plan something or do what we do.
 Narrated in a hadith, our Prophet Muhammad s.a.w. said,

 In an interview with Inc.com, author of ‘Living with Intent’ Mallika Chopra said, “Personally, I have found that when I state an intent, it actually provides an anchor for me.
 Being purposeful, we will often make choices and look for opportunities to achieve—it provides that anchor in our thinking and decision making.”

-Indeed, when we are aware of the intentions of our actions and goals, it helps us to be objective.
-With intentions, we tend to be more conscious of the things that will help us to achieve our goals and things that hinder them.
+Indeed, when we are aware of our intentions, it helps us to be more objective.
+With intentions, we tend to be more conscious of the things that will help us achieve our goals and the things that might hinder them.
 Our intentions also help direct us on what needs to be done and how things should be done.
 This reflects our principles and values.

-For Muslims, being God-conscious is one of the ways to ensure our intentions are pure.
-When we are conscious of God, it is natural that we only act upon something that brings benefit and comfort to others, and not otherwise.
+For Muslims, being God-conscious (taqwa) is one of the ways to ensure our intentions are pure.
+When we are conscious of God, it is natural that we only act upon that which pleases God.
+Things that also bring benefit and comfort to us and others, not otherwise.

-6- So that Allah may allow others to assist you and fulfill your needs.
+6. So that Allah may allow others to assist you and fulfil your needs.